 The Graduate College sponsors several Graduate Interdisciplinary Programs (GIDPs) in addition to the many interdisciplinary possibilities available through regular graduate degree programs.
 GIDPs transcend departmental boundaries by facilitating cutting edge teaching and research at the nexus of traditional disciplines.
 The high value placed on interdisciplinary research and education is indicative of The University of Arizona's enthusiasm and commitment to fostering innovation and creativity among its faculty and students.

 The EIS program ordinarily accepts new students only for the fall semester.
 The deadline for applications is December 1st.
-Interviews are typically scheduled in January for fall admission.
-If it is not possible to send GRE scores for arrival by December 1st, please contact Renee Angle at firstname.lastname@example.org.
+Interviews are typically scheduled in January or February for fall admission.

 TOEFL test for international applicants only